gchurch/ASP.NET-eShop/README.md

 | PUT /api/Products         | Update an existing product | Product      | Product           |
 | DELETE /api/Products/{id} | Delete a product           | None         | None              |

-The API is documented using Swagger here: https://webangular20210218164157.azurewebsites.net/swagger/index.html

 To run the application locally, in a command prompt navigate to src\Web.Angular\ClientApp and run the command "npm start".
 Then in Visual Studio set the Web.Angular project as the startup project and then start.

 ## Razor Front End

 I have also created a separate front end using ASP.NET Core MVC and Razor.
 For this version of the application, I have implemented authentication and authorization using Identity.
 Users must be registered and logged in to an account in order to create a product.
 Users can only edit and delete products that they have created themselves.
 The admin account can edit and delete any product.
 I have also implemented basket functionality with data stored in the database.
 The code for this version of the application can be found in the Web.Razor project.

-The Razor app is deployed on azure here: https://webrazor20210219144828.azurewebsites.net/Products

 To run the application locally, set the Web.Razor project as the startup project and then start.

 ## React Front End

 I have created another SPA front end, this time using React.
 This is similar to the Angular app and uses the same back-end API.
 The code for this version of the application can be found in the Web.React project.

-The React app is deployed on Azure here: https://webreact20210218165252.azurewebsites.net/products

 To run the application locally, in a command prompt navigate to src\Web.React\ClientApp and run the command "npm start".
 Then in Visual Studio set the Web.React project as the startup project and then start.